csb324/eleventy-obsidian-ninareth/notes/People/Arkhosian Politics/Willen Guruden.md

 <span class="dataview inline-field"><span class="inline-field-key">Home</span><span class="inline-field-value">[[Tinzelven]]</span></span>
 <span class="dataview inline-field"><span class="inline-field-key">Location</span><span class="inline-field-value">[[Guruden Estate]]</span></span>

-He owns most of [[Tinzelven]].
+* He owns most of [[Tinzelven]].
 Or, at least half.
+* A known military fellow.
-Plus, his sister [[Quillette Guruden]] is on [[The Circle]], so, he's an important guy.
-He started calling himself "Captain" and the [[Tinzelven Town Guard]] was like, "sure."
+* His sister [[Quillette Guruden]] is on [[The Circle]]
+* He started calling himself "Captain" and the [[Tinzelven Town Guard]] was like, "sure."

 Very formal type of fellow.
 He will correct your posture.
 He did it to [[kevin]].

+He's friendly, to our faces.

 [[Julian Slater-Runehorn]] once attended a party at his mansion, and brought [[Adrienne Spout]] to play the harp.
+(Willen has given adreinne compliments about this.)

-Something killed his yaks and he has hired us to look into it.
+Something killed his yaks and he hired us to look into it.
+It turns out, the yaks had been killed by bear-riding [[Gruung]] in the [[Vrolbekk Forest]] next to his house.
+We killed the Gruung and extracted information from the last one (that the Gruung are preparing an attack on the town the next morning).
+He invited us to lunch, where we talked about politics.

-- [ ] figure out what happened to his yaks
+Currently owes [[Hugh]] and [[Rez]] favors.